 QUNO believes that by placing livelihoods and dignity alongside sustainability, resilience and food security as the central objectives of trade and investment for agriculture, and taking account of new global challenges, it is possible to envision a New Framework for Trade and Investment in Agriculture (NFTIA) that would better enable the world to meet peoples’ long-term food security needs.

-In 2013-14, we are holding consultations with key stakeholders to work towards the development of the new framework.
+Throughout 2014 we will continue to hold consultations with key stakeholders to work towards the development of the new framework.
 QUNO is gathering related papers and blog pieces, which are shared on this page.
-If you would like further information, please contact us at firstname.lastname@example.org
+If you would like further information, please contact us at email@example.com.

 - A New Framework for Trade and Investment in Agriculture – QUNO`s vision